 This brings us to the recent claim from Sir George Iacobescu, chairman and CEO of Canary Wharf Group, that the logical progression is a merger with the City – still the premier financial centre in the world.
 He predicts the development of a vast business super-hub stretching from Holborn to Docklands and points to the continued regeneration of ‘corridor’ areas such as Wapping, which will gradually blur the boundaries between them.
 He suggests that in order to compete successfully, especially post-Brexit, the two rivals need to collaborate and build on each other’s strengths, and present a united vision to the world.
 This seems a sensible way forward.
 The City is nothing if not pragmatic but it will not give up its unique traditions and place in history that easily.

-If you would like to experience this vibrant part of London for yourself and learn more about the development of one of the world’s most important financial centres, then please contact us to talk about booking one of our popular tours of Canary Wharf.
+If you would like to experience this vibrant part of London for yourself and learn more about the development of one of the world’s most important financial centres, then please contact us to talk about booking our popular Canary Wharf finance tour.